 What our online learners say: Usually I am not a fan of online learning, but tried this to cut down on huge travel distances and time involved in attending a course.
 Found it to be the best online learning course I have tried due to the interactivity and mix of media.
 (IOSH Managing Safely)

 The world isn’t equal when it comes to online learning … the U.S.A. spent more on self-paced online learning than anywhere else in the world.
 Western Europe is the world’s second largest buying region for online learning products and services, but Asia is predicted to outspend Western Europe in online learning terms by 2016.
 At Astutis we started developing courses for the UK market but very soon realised there was a growing demand for health and safety online learning course internationally.
 Online learning isn’t limited by geography … provided you have a suitable device with appropriate software, an internet connection and time, you can learn with Astutis wherever you are in the world.
-Already 11% of our distance and e-learners are studying our international courses … and we expect this to rise as our international offering continues to increase, particularly with the launch of our latest NEBOSH International Diploma in Occupational Health and Safety e-learning course in May 2014.
+Already 11% of our distance and online learners are studying our international courses … and we expect this to rise as our international offering continues to increase, particularly with the launch of our latest NEBOSH International Diploma in Occupational Health and Safety online learning course.

-Africa in particular is restricted by lack of proper IT infrastructure and connectivity solutions …. but today’s fast growing market for mobile devices look to be a trend that will support the development of Online learning in Africa.
-The world in general seems to be going mobile and the expectation for many is that they can access everything wherever they are …. so our online learning has to go mobile too.
+Africa, in particular, is restricted by lack of proper IT infrastructure and connectivity solutions …. but today’s fast-growing market for mobile devices look to be a trend that will support the development of Online learning in Africa.
+The world, in general, seems to be going mobile and the expectation for many is that they can access everything wherever they are … so our online learning has to go mobile too.
 When our courses were initially developed three years ago, ‘Flash’ was the preferred medium for online learning, however, times and technologies have changed and the mobile devices (tablets) that we see everywhere nowadays don’t generally support Flash, which has fuelled our need to keep pace.
-Last year our learning management system (LMS or online learning website) provider Absorb LMS launched their award winning, mobile friendly version.
-Astutis is following hot on Absorb’s heels and the mobile friendly (HTML5) version of IOSH Working and Managing Safely should be launched later this year, with the NEBOSH NGC and IGC courses ‘de-flashed’ early next year.
+Last year our learning management system (LMS or online learning website) provider Absorb LMS launched their award-winning, mobile-friendly version.
+Astutis is following hot on Absorb’s heels and the mobile-friendly (HTML5) version of IOSH Working and Managing Safely should be launched later this year, with the NEBOSH National General Certificate and NEBOSH International General Certificate courses ‘de-flashed’ early next year.
 Our latest course, the NEBOSH Diploma, is already mobile friendly.

 What our online learners say: I really enjoyed the learning experience.
 I found this course engaging and aimed at the right level.
 The balance of media types made for a fun yet informative course.
 I will definitely undertake another online learning course with you.
 (IOSH Managing Safely)